GaloisInc/swanky/popsicle/README.md

 * The Pinkas-Schneider-Zohner semi-honest two-party PSI protocol based on the oblivious PRF of Kolesnikov-Kumaresan-Rosulek-Trieu.
-* The Pinkas-Schnedier-Tkachenko-Yanai semi-honest two-party PSI protocol based on the oblivious programmable PRF of Kolesnikov-Matania-Pinkas-Rosulek-Trieu.
+* The Pinkas-Schneider-Tkachenko-Yanai semi-honest two-party PSI protocol based on the oblivious programmable PRF of Kolesnikov-Matania-Pinkas-Rosulek-Trieu.
 * The Kolesnikov-Matania-Pinkas-Rosulek-Trieu semi-honest multi-party PSI protocol.